 Membership Challenges At the annual conference in Liverpool in 1934, it was reported that NARPO had gained 16,632 members, although only 4,467 had paid their subscription during the previous year.
 Following the conference, NARPO's secretary, William Isted, led a special effort to form more new branches, which included Leicester, Derby, Tunbridge Wells, Worthing, Hereford, Sunderland and Barrow-in-Furness.
 Despite the efforts of the NEC, NARPO membership declined during the inter-war years and, at the annual conference in 1937, disappointment: 'Lack of interest in the affairs of the Association still prevails, principally among older members, although they are enjoying the benefits of the Pension Increase Acts'.
 By the time of the outbreak of war in 1939, the London Branch was reduced to just 200 members.
 Preparation for War At the NARPO annual conference in Manchester in September 1937, it was suggested that the organisation formed a national reserve to be 'trained for special work in the event of a great emergency', such as an air or gas attack.
-The president, W. Parker, said: 'We of NARPO are men well trained in the work of protecting the The resolution was to be passed to the home secretary.
-There was no annual conference for the duration of the Second World War, although the National Executive Committee continued to meet throughout.
-NARPO History the new president, Arthur Denman, shared his The collection of subscriptions continued to be a challenge for all branches.
+The president, W. Parker, said: 'We of NARPO are men well trained in the work of protecting the public.
+When we retire on pension we are thrown on the scrap heap, and we think that is entirely wrong.'
+(Aberdeen Journal, 9 Sept 1937) The resolution was to be passed to the home NARPO History the new president, Arthur Denman, shared his The collection of subscriptions continued to be a challenge for all branches.
 However, despite the ongoing membership challenges, there were still new branches being formed throughout the country.